Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Michelangelo's Piazzale| ©Carlos Alkmin

-Another plan for Florence at night is to go up to Piazzale Michelangelo and enjoy the view of Florence illuminated, an unforgettable postcard.
+Another plan for Florence by night is to go up to Piazzale Michelangelo and enjoy the views of Florence illuminated, an unforgettable postcard.
 From this strategic viewpoint you can see each and every one of the monuments with a special light, in addition to the dazzling Ponte Vecchio and the brightness of the Arno River.
 It is an incomparable sight that you should not miss.
 In this place there is a replica of Michelangelo's David in bronze.

 Although, undoubtedly, on your trip to Florence you should not miss the Galleria dell'Accademia, where you can see 'David' by Michelangelo, as well as other works of the author as 'The Prisoners'.
 You can also see works of art by renowned artists such as Sandro Boticcelli, John of Bologna, Jacopo da Pontorno, Pacino di Buonaguida, Bernardo Daddi and Lorenzo Bartolini.

-8. Go for a leisurely stroll in the Oltrarno area
+8. Leisure outings in the Oltrarno area

 Oltrarno by night| ©Mirko Radi